 The university provides professional liability insurance (malpractice insurance) for all students during all levels of clinical education.

-Students are required to provide their own health insurance.
-The student should carry a copy with him/her to the clinical facility as the student may be requested to provide it to the facility for its records.
+Students are required to carry health insurance, throughout the duration of their program, at their own cost, and may be asked to provide a copy to program administration or clinical facility.